 The special circumstance must occur or make its full impact on your studies after the applicable census date.

 Medical circumstances: Your medical condition must change or escalate to such an extent that you are unable to continue studying.
+If you have a pre-existing condition your application needs to clearly demonstrate how your circumstances changed after the census date.
+If no change or escalation occurs Remission of debt is not available to you.

 Employment related circumstances: For example, where your employment status or arrangements have changed so that you are unable to continue your studies, and this is beyond your control.
+Changing employer after census date where you were aware of the new employment conditions is not considered special circumstances for Remission of debt purposes.

 Course related circumstances: For example, where the Faculty has changed the unit it had offered and you are disadvantaged by either not being able to complete the unit, or not being given credit towards other units or courses.